| INTRODUCTION

 an exercise routine are:

-Each patient has certain fears that may hinder progress:
+a regular regimen a gradual increase in duration a gradual increase in intensity.
+Patient Concerns Each patient has certain fears that may hinder progress:

-- the effects of pain over time
+the effects of pain over time severity of pain how long the pain may last physical effects

 HOW CAN I DO MY PART?